lukeharwood11/portfolio-term/README.md

 CI/CD is configured to deploy to staging when a pull request is created, and deploy to production when PRs are approved and merged.

+### Getting Started
+> Ensure that npm is installed on the system. ([Installing npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))

+1. Clone the Repository
+2. `cd` into the repo, and run `npm install`
+3. Run `npm start` to start the development server

+### Building
+Run `npm ci && npm run build` to build the application for production.
+You can then start a webserver and serve the `build` directory to view the app as it will be deployed.

 ### Ideas to expand `PTerm`

 - [ ] Add easter eggs throughout system